This page was last updated on May 19, 2023.

 - However, if you have two different versions of your website for desktop and mobile, Google is using the content on the mobile version of your site to rank you, even if users are searching on a desktop.

 In general, creating a site that is responsive is a better approach than trying to make two versions for desktop and mobile.
+You should keep this in mind when evaluating the content management system (CMS) that you use for your business.

 2. Google is looking for mobile responsiveness in evaluating user experience